Failure of weak-type endpoint restriction estimates for quadratic manifolds

-\begin{itemize} \item Mitsis proved that if $\mathcal{N} = \gr(2,d)$, then any $\mathcal{N}$-Kakeya set has Hausdorff dimension at least $\frac{2n+3}{3}~$\cite{M04, M05}. \item The best restriction estimates found in~\cite{GGO23} for a subset of well-curved manifolds the authors called "good manifolds".
-The $L^p$ bounds they found for such manifolds combined with standard reductions from restriction estimates to Kakeya dimension estimates imply a lower bound for the related Kakeya sets.
-Specifically, if $\mathcal{M}$ is a good manifold and $\mathcal{N}$ is the set of normal planes to $\mathcal{M}$, for any $\mathcal{N}$-Kakeya set $E$, then $\dim_H(E) > \frac{n+2}{3} + O(n^{-1})$. \item Rogers considered $n$-dimension manifolds $\mathcal{N} \subset \gr(2,n+2)$ satisfying a certain curvature condition.
-He proved that if $n = 1$, then $\mathcal{N}$-Kakeya sets have full Hausdorff dimension, and if $n = 2$, then $\mathcal{N}$-Kakeya have Hausdorff dimension $7/2$ \cite{R05}. \item A paper by Fraser, Harris, and Kroon proved lower bounds for the Fourier dimension $\dim_F$ of $\mathcal{N}$-Kakeya for sets $\mathcal{N} \subset \gr(k,d)$ \cite{FHK22}.
-Specifically, they prove that if $\mathcal{N} \subset \gr(k,d)$ has Hausdorff dimension $n$ and $2(n- k(d-k-1)) \le d$, then for any compact $\mathcal{N}$-Kakeya set $E$, $\dim_F(E) \ge 2(n - k(d-k-1)).$ Since the Fourier dimension is less than the Hausdorff dimension, this implies the same lower bound for the Hausdorff dimension. \end{itemize} \item We prove in this paper that the Fourier extension operator for $n$-dimensional quadratic manifolds in $\R^d$ does not satisfy $L^p \to L^{2d/n,\infty}$ bounds.
-As discussed previously, this rules out a weak-type endpoint bound for well-curved quadratic manifolds.
+\item Theorem \ref{thm:hkak} is similar to the main theorem a 2004 paper by Wisewell, which proved that for a family of $n$-dimensional submanifolds $\Gamma(y, \omega) \subset \R^d$ parametrized by $y \in \R^p$, $\omega \in \R^q$ with $p \le d-n \le q$, for each $y$, we can choose $\omega_y$ so that $\bigcup_{y \in \R^p} \Gamma(y, \omega_y)$ has measure zero \cite{W04}\footnote{The author thanks Robert Fraser for suggesting this paper to him.}.
+Surprisingly, we can even choose the assignment $y \mapsto \omega_y$ independently of the family of the family of manifolds $\Gamma$.
+This is in many ways more general than the results on packing planes in this paper, but does not appear to yield an estimate on the number of $\de$ balls needed to cover the measure zero set and it does not yield compact sets or apply to Hausdorff measures of smaller dimension than $d$. \item We prove in this paper that the Fourier extension operator for $n$-dimensional quadratic manifolds in $\R^d$ does not satisfy restricted weak-type $(p, 2d/n)$ bounds.
+As discussed previously, for this rules out restricted weak-type bounds at the restriction endpoint for many quadratic manifolds.
 One could ask if the same could be said for other classes of manifolds.
-Our approach does not seem to rule an weak-type endpoint bound for $n$-dimensional quadratic manifolds in $\R^d$ where the restriction endpoint is greater than $2d/n$.
-If we could find an $\mathcal{N}$-Kakeya set in $\R^d$ with Minkowski dimension $<d$ when $\mathcal{N}$ is the normal space for $\mathcal{M}$, we could use the approach of this paper to disprove weak-type restriction estimates above $2d/n$, but the existence of such sets seems unlikely.
+Our approach does not seem to rule a restriced weak-type endpoint bound for $n$-dimensional quadratic manifolds in $\R^d$ where the restriction endpoint is greater than $2d/n$.
+If we could find an $\mathcal{N}$-Kakeya set in $\R^d$ with Minkowski dimension $<d$, when $\mathcal{N}$ is the normal space for $\mathcal{M}$, we could use the approach of this paper to disprove restricted weak-type restriction estimates above $2d/n$, but the existence of such sets seems unlikely.